 I truly, deeply, obsessively care about the proper use of statistics in research.
 I explained how studies p-hack to produce fake results, and demonstrated the technique myself by using an article’s own data to disprove it.
 I teach my readers to defend against the dark arts of statistical bullshitting: in a FiveThirtyEight article on affirmative action, in most reports on economic inequality, in the entire field of psychology, even on utility vans.

-My posts never contain ads or sponsored material.
+My posts never contain sponsored material, and I pay to keep Putanumonit free of random ads.
 If you appreciate the way I write and think, you can donate or hire my brain here.